× Sophrolaeliocattleya: Anatomy, morphology and habit

-× Sophrolaeliocattleya often shows the influence of its Sophronitis parent strongly; its flowers tend to range through yellow-orange to red, they tend to be smaller, and the general habit of the plant tends to be comparatively compact, all characteristics shared with Sophronitis.
+Plants formerly placed in × Sophrolaeliocattleya often show the influence of the former Sophronitis parent strongly; its flowers tend to range through yellow-orange to red, they tend to be smaller, and the general habit of the plant tends to be comparatively compact.

 Etymology and taxonomic history

-This nothogeneric epithet is derived by putting together the component genera: Sophronitis (combining form sophro-), Laelia (combining form laelio-) and Cattleya; it is capitalized and is not italicized because it is a nothogeneric epithet.
+This nothogeneric name was derived by putting together the then component genera: Sophronitis (combining form sophro-), Laelia (combining form laelio-) and Cattleya.

 By 1999, the component genera had been rather stable (with the exception of the discovery of new species) for many decades.

-In 2000, many (if not most) of the species of Laelia which had been used in producing Slc. hybrids were moved into the genus Sophronitis.
-As a result, many greges which had been in × Sophrolaeliocattleya were moved into the nothogenus × Sophrocattleya, abbreviated Sc.
+In 2000, many (if not most) of the species of Laelia which had been used in producing × Sophrolaeliocattleya hybrids were moved into the genus Sophronitis.
+As a result, many greges which had been in ×× Sophrolaeliocattleya were moved into the nothogenus × Sophrocattleya.

-In 2008, the genus Sophronitis was merged into Cattleya, making the nothogenera × Sophrolaeliocattleya and × Sophrocattleya defunct.
+In 2008, the genus Sophronitis was merged into Cattleya, making both nothogenera × Sophrolaeliocattleya and × Sophrocattleya defunct.
 At the same time, several species of Cattleya which had been widely used in hybridization were moved into the new genus Guarianthe.
-As a result, greges which were once classified in × Sophrolaeliocattleya are now found in several genera and nothogenera:
+As a result, greges which were once classified in × Sophrolaeliocattleya are now found in several genera and nothogenera, including × Laeliocattleya and × Cattlianthe: